hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Manage/Working with Dynamic Forms.md

 ![](img/DynamicForms/46.png)

-Now that we've validated that our query is being passed in with the form into *player_search_results* Snippet, we should query the Mongo database and display the results.
+Now that we've validated that our query is being passed in with the form into the *player_search_results* Snippet, we should query the Mongo database and display the results.

 *11.* Add the following code to the JavaScript quadrant of the *player_search_results* Snippet: